 Jacob’s Ladder.
+Limitless.
 The Matrix.
 Memento.
 Altered States.
 Fictional worlds in which material reality suddenly melts away and the protagonist is left to fend for himself in harrowing, seemingly unreal situations.
 We’ve witnessed these worlds and believed them to be figments of the writer’s imagination.
 But are they?

-These imaginary worlds are as real the people, streets, houses, and stores we encounter in our normal daily rounds.
+These imaginary worlds are as real as the people, streets, houses, and stores we encounter in our normal daily rounds.
 Although we cannot see these apparitions in our current state, scientists and other investigators are finding they are real.
-Moreover, they are not the threatening specters moviemakers would have us believe — but simply exist beyond the reach our limited consciousness.
+Moreover, they are not the threatening specters moviemakers would have us believe — they simply exist beyond the reach our limited consciousness.

 At a key moment in Jacob’s Ladder, Jacob's friend, chiropractor and guardian angel Louis (Danny Aiello), cites the 14th century Christian mystic Meister Eckhart — “Eckhart saw Hell too; he said: ‘the only thing that burns in Hell is the part of you that won't let go of life, your memories, your attachments.
 They burn them all away.
 But they're not punishing you,’ he said.
 ‘They're freeing your soul.
 So, if you’re frightened of dying and... you’re holding on, you'll see devils tearing your life away.
 But if you’ve made your peace, then the devils are really angels, freeing you from the earth.’”